byarbrough/ece382_lab05/README.md

 ##Day Extra

 I realized that I had a few extra buttons that weren't being used, so I implemented a way to select any binary value for the block shade.
-This was simply done my ++ or -- the block color variable every time the channel button was toggled.
+This was simply done by ++ or -- the block color variable every time the channel button was toggled.

 I also thought it would be more exciting if I could use my phone to control the device, so that way I could show all of my friends without dragging them to the ECE lab.
 So here is a screenshot of the phone.